QuestLore vs Traditional PDPs

 No native reporting.
 Tracking requires manual spreadsheets or expensive HR add-ons.

-Built-in dashboards show XP earned, quests completed, and engagement across the whole org.
+Built-in dashboards show Experience Points earned, quests completed, and engagement across the whole org.

 Onboarding new employees